alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 > **`IO<T>` does not make an effect pure.
 It makes the decision to perform the effect separate and explicit.**

 Deferral alone is not what makes `IO<T>` monadic; a `Func<T>` can already defer work.
-The monadic part is `Pure` plus `FlatMap`: they let deferred, dependent computations be combined into another deferred computation.
+Plain deferral is useful, but by itself it does not give you a way to combine dependent deferred computations while keeping them deferred. `Pure` and `FlatMap` provide that composition.
+Once the effectful computation is represented as an `IO<T>` value, execution policy can be chosen by the surrounding combinator or program structure instead of being forced by whatever host abstraction invokes the function.
+If you hand a plain function to `List.Select` or another host abstraction, that host decides when and how often the function runs.
+You can still put delays or retries inside the function itself, but then that policy is tied to the host abstraction you happened to use rather than being composed separately.

 ```text
 Pure    : T -> IO<T>
 FlatMap : IO<T> -> (T -> IO<TResult>) -> IO<TResult>
 ```

-Calling `FlatMap` builds another `IO`; it does not run the first operation or invoke the next callback.
+Calling `FlatMap` builds another `IO`; it does not run the first operation or run the next deferred step.
 Those things happen only when the resulting program is run.

 This article implements that model as a small synchronous wrapper around `Func<T>`.
 The wrapper gives the thunk a meaningful type, an explicit execution boundary, and composition operations.